-With Thanksgiving just around the corner, and the official holiday season nearly upon us, we all have a busy few weeks ahead of us.
+The official holiday season is upon us, we all have a busy few weeks ahead of us.
 What better way to fuel us through the merry mayhem than with good old-fashioned caffeine?
 With all the delicious, seasonal flavors at our fingertips, VegNews is here with your guide for how to enjoy holiday drinks at Starbucks … the vegan way.

-All you have to remember is to substitute dairy for plant-based milk (Starbucks carries organic vanilla soy, single-origin Sumatran coconut, and newly introduced almond), omit whipped cream, and stay away from most thick sauces as they generally contain dairy (this includes white chocolate mocha and caramel brulée—water-based syrups like chestnut praline and peppermint are vegan!).
+All you have to remember is to substitute plant-based milk for dairy (Starbucks carries organic vanilla soy, single-origin Sumatran coconut, and almond), omit whipped cream, and stay away from most thick sauces as they generally contain dairy (this includes white chocolate mocha and caramel brulée.
+Water-based syrups like peppermint are vegan!).
 With that in mind, get ready for wintry warmth in a cup, courtesy of VegNews and your local Starbucks.

 1. Peppermint Mochas/Hot Chocolates